Lisa Poormon, PT, DPT, M Ed, CLT

-"My goal as a physical therapist is to serve patients and their families by giving patients the gift of increased physical function so they can accomplish and enjoy the activities they want to perform.
+"My goal is to serve patients and their families by giving patients the gift of increased physical function so they can accomplish and enjoy the activities they want to perform.
 I try to accomplish this goal daily, all the while having fun and laughing a lot with my patients."

 - Lisa Marie Poormon, PT, DPT, M Ed, CLT

-- MA, Education - Oral Roberts University, Tulsa
+- Master of Science Education - Oral Roberts University, Tulsa, OK

 - Licensed Physical Therapist